queryluke/masseffect-5e-data/text/en/bestiary/loki-mech.md

         creature within a <me-distance length='5' adj />-radius sphere must succeed on a DC 10 Dexterity saving throw or take 5 (2d4) thunder damage.
+    innate-powercasting:
+      name: Innate Powercasting
+      text: >-
+        The loki mech's innate powercasting ability is Intelligence (power save DC 9, +1 to hit with power attacks).
+It can innately cast the following
+        spells:
 ---